fastify/fastify/docs/Reference/Server.md

 #### setGenReqId
 <a id="set-gen-req-id"></a>

-`fastify.setGenReqId(function (rawReq))` Function for setting the request-id for additional Fastify instances.
+`fastify.setGenReqId(function (rawReq))` Synchronous function for setting the request-id for additional Fastify instances.
 It will receive the _raw_ incoming request as a parameter.
-This function is expected to be error-free.
+The provided function should not throw an Error in any case.

 Especially in distributed systems, you may want to override the default ID generation behavior to handle custom ways of generating different IDs in